 4.1 Training.
 All Blue State Digital staff are briefed on these practices as part of the new hire orientation process and on a regular basis during the term of their employment.

 4.2 Outgoing Staff: Whenever a member of Blue State Digital staff or an independent contractor leaves Blue State Digital, physical security access is removed and/or deactivated.
 In cases where a member of Blue State Digital staff is serving their notice to leave, the physical security access rights for that individual are reviewed by an appropriate member of senior management to ensure that any access permitted during the notice period adequately protects Blue State Digital and Blue State Digital client information.

 Additionally, whenever a member of Blue State Digital staff or an independent contractor leaves the organization, their account is disabled but (where possible) not deleted and/or purged.
 Where possible, data from outgoing staff accounts is stored for a minimum 12 month period.

 5.1 Client data.
 Blue State Digital protects the privacy of user information stored on its servers.
 Clients maintain ownership of user data collected through the BSD Toolset and CallOut applications.
 Each client database is kept logically separate from other client databases to prevent one client from ever accessing another client’s data.
+Client databses are encrypted at rest and, by default, all client data is encrypted in transit using TLS encyption.
 Blue State Digital never distributes user information without the express permission of the user or the client (or a court order compelling BSD to do so).